20 Stories for 2020: Alumni Share Their Journeys Beyond SNHU (Part 1)

 John Bowler, Jr. ’06G, ’06MBA

-At the outset, John Bowler, Jr. said, it was the ability to earn a degree online without having to go to a campus that brought him to Southern New Hampshire University.
+At the outset, John Bowler, Jr. said, it was the ability to earn an online college degree without having to go to a campus that brought him to Southern New Hampshire University.
 “I live 3 miles away from campus, but my current job had me traveling all over the U.S.,” Bowler said.
 “I wanted to do something for me while I was on the road and not be consumed by work.”
 He pursued not just a master’s degree, but a dual master’s degree, and said it fit well since it didn’t interrupt family time .“It was a great balance between personal development, professional demands and family balance," he said.

 Bowler’s company, at the time, had many leaders that had obtained a Ph.D.
 “So, if you didn’t have an advanced degree, you didn’t have much of a voice,” he said.
 “My dual degree provided me with a voice, business acumen, particularly in leadership.
 These attributes also set me apart from those with a Ph.D. because their Ph.D.s were often in small scientific disciplines and did not imply they were great leaders.”
 Bowler was able to bridge the gap between business and relationships between customers, direct reports and business peers.